• Home

 What do you say when you find yourself at an office holiday party standing under the mistletoe with your cubical mate?
 How do you respond to your aunt who asks you about your biggest life goals and marital status while passing you the gravy?
 What do you talk about with a friend when you’re going through a particularly rough season of life?

 There’s a long list of potentially awkward conversations surrounding our bravest seasons of life — divorce, getting laid off from your job, vehemently opposing someone else’s political leanings.
-This is why mastering the art of changing the subject can be one of your biggest survival skills as an adult navigating the seas of relationships.

 Don’t get me wrong, avoidance is not always the answer; there is a time and a place to stand up and say bold, brassy, even audacious things, and also express poignant honesty.
 But every act of bravery requires a certain awareness of your surroundings and not every context is prepared to accept every uncensored truth of yours (or theirs.)
 Not only that, but some days you’ll need to reserve your conversational strength for the moments that truly matter.